Table of Contents

 The Green Disclosure Form

-As a response to climate change, the Colorado state has implemented a form of demand for home sellers.
-It’s a serious global issue that needs to be addressed, not only by the private sectors but also by the states and local governments.
-That’s why the Colorado state has taken a dire action to make properties “green” and disclose any energy-saving issues about the property.
+Also as a response to climate change, the Colorado state has implemented a form of demand for home sellers.
+It’s a serious global issue that needs to be addressed, not only by the private sector but also by the state and local governments.
+Presently that’s why the Colorado state has taken dire action to make properties “green” and disclose any energy-saving issues about the property.

-As approved by the Colorado Real Estate Commission (GD31-9-12), sellers should complete the Green Disclosure form that tackles the energy-related issues of the property sold.
+As approved by the Colorado Real Estate Commission (GD31-9-12), the Green Disclosure form has to be done.
 The said disclosure form contains matters such as:

 • Home Performance Programs (with ENERGY STAR)